HeIIow2/music-downloader/README.md

 ### Musify

 The quickest source to get download links from is to my knowledge [musify](https://musify.club/).
 Its a russian music downloading page, where many many songs are available to stream and to download.
 Due to me not wanting to stress the server to much, I abuse a handy feature nearly every page where you can search suff has.
 The autocomplete api for the search input.
 Those always are quite limited in the number of results it returns, but it is optimized to be quick.
-Thus with the http header `Connection` set to `keep-alive` the bottelneck defently is not at the speed of those requests.
+Thus with the http header `Connection` set to `keep-alive` the bottleneck defently is not at the speed of those requests.

 For musify the endpoint is following: [https://musify.club/search/suggestions?term={title}](https://musify.club/search/suggestions?term=LornaShore) If the http headers are set correctly, then searching for example for "Lorna Shore" yields following result: